 It’s a bit of an eye-opener when you realise just how much money a small in-house project or meeting can cost.
-Tracking the time spent on various projects within your organisation will help you to make informed decisions about which projects to invest in.
+Learn why you should track internal time as well as external.

 A common misconception is that time registration is only for companies who invoice hours spent on various projects.
 Granted, time registration is a necessity for these organisations, as the hours they invoice pay the bills.
 However, many companies and departments could benefit greatly from knowing exactly what they spend time on, and thus being in a position strategically to decide how best to exploit their resources.
 Affiliating costs with each employee provides a clear view of the profitability of in-house projects.